 NCEXTR is set to 0 by default.
 It must be set to the number of full model levels.

 Failure to correctly set NVEXTR, NCEXTR & NVEXTRAGB will cause the model to randomly crash as memory will be overwritten.

 Define GRIB codes for tendency fields

-Unlike the post-processed fields listed above, the tendency fields are not standard as there are intended for research use and therefore need to explicitly have GRIB codes defined for them.
+The tendency fields are not standard model output.
+They therefore need to explicitly have GRIB codes defined for them.

 To set GRIB codes for these tendency fields:

 ifs/phys_ec/callpar.F90) is modified to introduce extra fields, they must also have GRIB codes defined.

 As these codes are not WMO standard, they do not have shortName or longName attributes and can only be referenced by their GRIB code (as set in NVEXTRAGB) in the model output GRIB file.

 Note that defining the GRIB codes does not enable their output from the model.
 This must be done using the NAMFPC namelist (see below).